MashaChelova/MashaChelova/README.md

 - 👋 Hi, I’m @MashaChelova
 - 👀 I’m interested in future of work, fair AI, mindfulness, yoga, art
 - 🌱 I’m currently learning Python, how to use data to help answer questions, how to best teach yoga
-- 💞️ I’m looking to collaborate on projects that contribute to better understanding of social complexity
+- 💞️ I’m looking to collaborate on projects that contribute to better understanding of social complexity, and solve immediate pressing problems for organizations
 - 📫 How to reach me chelovam@gmail.com

 <!---